 According to the comments from subscribers who have used both brands, Boxycharm boxes tend to primarily contain makeup products, while Glossybox branches further into skin and hair products.
 Likewise, Glossybox offers more options to state your product preferences, though there’s no guarantee that they will be followed with every order.

-According to our research, Boxycharm has positioned itself as a solid option in the beauty box market.
+Boxycharm has positioned itself as a solid option in the beauty box market.

 While you’ll pay slightly more per box than many brands, the company sets itself apart by offering full-sized products in every order instead of “deluxe” sample sizes that are common with the competition.